ArnoldNunez/PalindromeCheck/README.md

 # PalindromeCheck
-Program to check whether a word is a palindrome
+C++ Program to check whether a word is a palindrome

 # Background
 from wiki: